timker/docs/wiki/ss-utils.js-JavaScript-Client-Library.md

 <script type="text/javascript" src="/js/ss-utils.js"></script>
 ```

+### DefinitelyTyped and npm

+To make it easier to develop with **ss-utils** in any of the npm-based Single Page Apps templates we're also
+maintaining a copy of [ss-utils in npm](https://www.npmjs.com/package/ss-utils) and have also added it to JSPM
+and DefinitelyTyped registry so you can now add it to your project like any other external dependency using JSPM:

+    C:\> jspm install ss-utils

+If you're using TypeScript, you can also download the accompanying TypeScript definition from:

+    C:\>typings install ss-utils --ambient --save

+Or if you're using the older tsd package manager: `tsd install ss-utils --save`.

+## Usage

 To showcase how it simplifies general web development, we'll walkthrough the JavaScript needed to provide all the behavior for the [entire UI of Email Contacts](https://github.com/ServiceStack/EmailContacts/blob/master/src/EmailContacts/default.cshtml) that uses just jQuery and bootstrap.js:

 ## Bootstrap Forms